 There are several consumer benefits of IP Relay:

-- Convenience – Consumers do not need to use a separate TTY, nor must they log off the Internet to use a TTY telephone line.
-IP Relay lets consumers make relay calls even when there is no TTY handy.
-IP Relay permits much faster typing and allows users to see much more of the conversation on their computer screens than they can see with a TTY LCD window and also allows users to print out and save conversations.
+- Convenience – IP Relay lets consumers make relay calls even when there is no TTY handy.
+In addition, consumers often say that using a computer screen and keyboard is easier than using a TTY.
+IP Relay permits much faster typing and allows users to see much more of the conversation on their computer screens than they can see with a TTY LCD window.
+IP Relay also allows users to print out and save conversations.

-- Quality – Call transmission may be faster via IP Relay than TTY.
+- Quality – Transmission quality may be faster via IP Relay than via a TTY.